1980 Pacific Tigers football team

 The 1980 Pacific Tigers football team represented the University of the Pacific (UOP) in the 1980 NCAA Division I-A football season as a member of the Pacific Coast Athletic Association.

 The team was led by head coach Bob Toledo, in his second year, and played their home games at Pacific Memorial Stadium in Stockton, California.
 The Tigers finished the season with a record of four wins and eight losses (4–8, 1–4 PCAA), and were outscored 211 to 330.

 Schedule

-NFL Draft
+NFL draft

-One UOP Tiger was selected in the 1981 NFL Draft.
+One Tiger was selected in the 1981 NFL draft.